KyrosKrane/Sanctum-LFR-Notes/README.md

 If tanks need info on the fight:

-`/i When the other tank gets a big ring around them, taunt.
-When you get a big ring, run out.
-You'll drop an add, just kite it into the dps.
+`/i When you get a big ringaround you, run JUST outside the group.
+An add will chase you, just kite it into the dps.
 Don't let it touch you.
+When the other tank gets the ring, taunt boss.
 Pick up the big adds during transition.`

 ### Kel'Thuzad